KristopherNovak/botaniclock/ESP32 C Code (ESP-IDF)/README.md

 The update mode module includes the logic for what the device does in update mode (sending a notification to the server to update a plant timestamp).

 The wifi module is response for connecting and disconnecting from WiFi.

+As an important note, the operation of this device depends on the MDNS library, which may need to be added separately.